 • Regular Astigmatism.
 In regular astigmatism, the principal medians of your eyes are perpendicular to each other.
 This is the more common class of astigmatism, with the eyes shaped like a football.

 • Irregular Astigmatism.
 In irregular astigmatism, the principal medians of your eyes are not perpendicular.
-Instead, the astigmatism is a result of other conditions, like an injury to the eye, a scar in the cornea, a complication of another type of eye surgery, or a thin cornea brought about by keratoconus.
+Instead, the astigmatism is a result of other conditions, like an injury to the eye, a scar in the cornea, a complication of another type of eye surgery, or a thin cornea brought about by an eye condition called keratoconus.

 Laser Eye Surgery to Treat Astigmatism